-An Operations and Maintenance Manual is required for the operation of all Hydrogen pipelines.
+An Operations and Maintenance Manual is required for the operation all CO, and Syngas pipelines.
 The operator shall provide all information needed for safe operation of the pipeline in the form of rules, guidelines, and procedures within this document.

 The pipeline system can be influenced by the reliability of the individual components and the experience and training of the operations personnel.
 In order to meet these performance standards the following precautions and provisions shall be considered: